fmichonneau/rsowh/README.md

 1. An alignment file that can be read by RAxML (relaxed phylip format) (let's call it `alignment.phy`)
 2. A partition file (`partition.part`).
-If your dataset is not partitioned, use a single partition that encompass your entire alignment.
+If your dataset is not partitioned, use a single partition that encompasses your entire alignment.
 3. A multifurcating topology that reflects your hypothesis in the __phylip__ format (`topology.phy`).
 The species in this tree must be at least a subset of the species included in the alignment.
 For more details consult the